aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });

-// Enable backup of only the source records that Firehose failed to deliver (to an S3 bucket created by CDK) new firehose.DeliveryStream(this, 'Delivery Stream Failed', {
+// Enable backup of only the source records that Firehose failed to deliver (to an S3 bucket created by CDK) const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup Failed', {
-  destination: new ElasticsearchDestination({
+  destination: new destinations.Elasticsearch({
     domain: domain,
     indexName: 'myindex',
     backup: BackupMode.FAILED,